 Introduction to Schedule

-Fiddle Hell 2017 will be at the Westford Regency Inn, 219 Littleton Road, Westford, Massachusetts.
-It will be our fourth year at this new location, which has lots of space, loads of free parking, nice rooms (and a swimming pool) if you wish to stay there, and great food both onsite and nearby.
+Fiddle Hell 2018 will be at the Westford Regency Inn, 219 Littleton Road, Westford, Massachusetts.
+It will be our fifth year at this new location, which has lots of space, loads of free parking, nice rooms (and a swimming pool) if you wish to stay there, and great food both onsite and nearby.
 All workshops and sessions, the concert and dances, and the many informal jams will all be under one roof!
-There will be more than 370 instructor-led workshops and jams in 2017, led by 80 instructors and accompanists.
+There will be more than 370 instructor-led workshops and jams in 2018, led by 80 instructors and accompanists.

-You can see all sessions and search them by clicking on the Search Schedule submenu.
+We don't yet have the 2018 schedule, but you can see all 2017 sessions and search them by clicking on the Search Schedule submenu.
 You can see all sessions in a specific day (and also start any searches) by clicking on Friday, Saturday, or Sunday submenus.
 There are multiple search filters, so you can search for levels, styles, instructors, instruments, time slots, type of session, etc.

 Useful things to know about the schedule:

 There is no separate signup process for specific workshops and jams; just show up.

 Workshops and jams are oriented toward specific levels (Beginning, Low Intermediate, High Intermediate, Advanced) and instruments (fiddle, cello, mandolin, guitar, banjo, voice, etc.) - read the descriptions carefully.